hamstah/awsmon/README.md

                          id of the instance (required if wanting AWS support) --awsinstancetype AWSINSTANCETYPE
-                         type of the instance (required if wanting AWS support) --awsregion AWSREGION
-                         region of the instance (required if wanting AWS support) --awsnamespace AWSNAMESPACE, -n AWSNAMESPACE
+                         type of the instance (required if wanting AWS support) --awsnamespace AWSNAMESPACE, -n AWSNAMESPACE
                          cloudwatch metric namespace [default: System/Linux]